michellevit/Comment-Sentiment-Analyzer/README.txt

 6. FAQ

 -This script will only provide comments for podcast episodes on the Lex Fridman channel, and comments from the Lex Fridman subreddit
+-If no podcast episode is entered into original 'Comment Analyzer.xlsx' file (created upon running 'run_script_1.bat'), then this script will automatically get the comments from the latest podcast episode added to the channel

 ----------